 - Concealing the submission of false and fraudulent claims to Medicare and the receipt and transfer of proceeds from the alleged fraud; and

-- Diverting proceeds of the fraud for the personal use and benefit of the alleged conspirators.
+- Diverting fraud proceeds for the personal use and benefit of the alleged conspirators.

 Some Home Healthcare Programs engage in fraud.
-Certainly, that is not true of the vast majority of home healthcare programs that provide legitimate home healthcare to homebound individuals.
+Certainly, most home healthcare programs do not provide legitimate home healthcare to homebound individuals.
 Sometimes honest, law-abiding home healthcare employees work for a company that has engaged in fraud, and the employee had no knowledge or involvement with the alleged fraud.
-A nurse providing honest home healthcare services may be completely unaware that her employer is engaged in fraud.
+A nurse providing honest home healthcare services may be unaware that her employer is engaged in fraud.

 I have defended many clients who have been investigated or charged with Home Healthcare fraud.
-These are very serious federal charges and they must be taken seriously.
-The key to victory as in any case is preparation and hard work.
-If you are under investigation or charged with home healthcare fraud and you would like me to represent you in federal court , call me at 713-655-7400.
+These are very serious federal charges, and they must be taken seriously.
+The key to victory, in any case, is preparation and hard work.
+If you are under investigation or charged with home healthcare fraud and would like me to represent you in federal court, call me at 713-655-7400.